-Individual tax return instructions 2013 is a guide to help you correctly complete your 2013 tax return.
-We have tried to make it easy to use, and for most people it will provide all you need to fill in your tax return.
-The more technical and less commonly used information is on our website at ato.gov.au/instructions2013
+Individual tax return instructions 2014 is a guide to help you correctly complete your 2014 tax return.
+For most people it has all you need to fill in your tax return.
+The more technical and less commonly used information is at ato.gov.au/instructions2014